corneliusdevs/WordSanctuarySystemsNew/data-layer-microservice/README.md

 ### App Initialization

-When the application starts, the `app.ts` (or `index.ts`) file is executed.
-Here, the **Express** server is initialized, middleware is set up, and routes are registered.
+When the application starts, the **Express** server is initialized in `app.ts`.
+Middleware such as `express.json()` is configured to handle request bodies, and routes for both MongoDB and PostgreSQL are set up.

 ### Routes

-Routes map specific URL paths to corresponding controller methods.
-The routes for user-related operations are defined in **`userRoutes.ts`**.
-For example, the following routes are defined:

-- **GET /users/mongo**: Fetches users from MongoDB.
-- **POST /users/mongo**: Creates a new user in MongoDB.
-- **GET /users/postgres**: Fetches users from PostgreSQL.
-- **POST /users/postgres**: Creates a new user in PostgreSQL.
+Routes are defined for each type of database and interact with the corresponding controllers:

+- **MongoDB routes** are prefixed with `/api/database/mongodb` and handled by the `mongoDbRouter`.
+- **PostgreSQL routes** are prefixed with `/api/database/postgres` and handled by the `postgresRouter`.

+Both routers are responsible for handling requests such as creating users or fetching users from their respective databases.

 ### Controllers

-The controller methods define the logic for handling the incoming HTTP requests.
-These methods interact with the **Prisma Clients** (MongoDB or PostgreSQL) to fetch or manipulate data.

-The controllers are responsible for:

-- Handling the request data (e.g., parsing JSON body).
-- Interacting with the Prisma Client to fetch or create users in the respective databases.
-- Sending a response back to the client with the data or an error message.
+Controllers define the logic for interacting with the databases via Prisma Clients.
+They contain functions that are invoked by routes to perform specific tasks like fetching users or creating new records.

-For example, the **`userController.ts`** file defines the following functions:
+For example, in `userController.ts`, we have the following functions:

 - **`getUsersFromMongo`**: Fetches users from the MongoDB database.
+- **`createUserInMongo`**: Creates a new user in MongoDB.
 - **`getUsersFromPostgres`**: Fetches users from the PostgreSQL database.
-- **`createUserInMongo`**: Creates a new user in MongoDB.
 - **`createUserInPostgres`**: Creates a new user in PostgreSQL.

+These functions interact with the Prisma Clients (`mongoDbClient` and `postgresClient`) to fetch or manipulate data in the databases.

 ### Database Interaction (Prisma Clients)

-The controllers use the Prisma Clients to interact with **MongoDB** or **PostgreSQL**.
-These clients are initialized in the **`prismaClients.ts`** file and imported into the controllers for database operations.
+The application uses **Prisma** to manage interactions with both **MongoDB** and **PostgreSQL**:

-- **MongoDB**: Uses the `mongoDbClient` (generated from `schema.mongodb.prisma`) to interact with the MongoDB database.
+- **MongoDB**: The `mongoDbClient` is used to interact with MongoDB, leveraging the Prisma MongoDB schema.
-- **PostgreSQL**: Uses the `postgresClient` (generated from `schema.postgresql.prisma`) to interact with the PostgreSQL database.
+- **PostgreSQL**: The `postgresClient` is used to interact with PostgreSQL, leveraging the Prisma PostgreSQL schema.

-Each Prisma Client provides methods (e.g., `findMany`, `create`, etc.) to perform CRUD operations on the database.
+Each client provides methods such as `findMany()`, `create()`, and others to perform CRUD operations on the databases.

 ### Graceful Shutdown

-The application ensures that the Prisma Clients are disconnected properly when the server shuts down.
-This is handled in the `process.on('SIGINT')` event listener in **`app.ts`**, which disconnects both the **MongoDB** and **PostgreSQL** clients before exiting the application.
+To ensure a smooth shutdown, the Prisma Clients are disconnected when the application receives a `SIGINT` signal (e.g., when you press `Ctrl + C` to stop the server).
+This is done in the `process.on('SIGINT')` event listener in `app.ts`, where the MongoDB and PostgreSQL clients are disconnected before the application exits.

 ---